AzerID/AzerDOS-InterDOS/README.md

 # InterDOS
 InterDOS is a based on MikeOS.
-Like MikeOS, InterDOS is OpenSource, can execute Basic file, and etc.
+Like MikeOS, InterDOS is OpenSource, can BASIC Interpreter, and etc.